daniel-buza/method-builder/README.md

 ```
 public <T> T read(byte[] content, Class<T> type) {...}
 ```
-In this case, the builder class will also be a typed class, but the builder method will create an instance without a bound type.
+In this case, the builder class will also be a typed class, but the builder method will create an instance without a bounded type.
 Take a look on the following example:
 ```
 @Builder(builderMethodName = "methodBuilder", buildMethodName = "call", builderClassName = "MethodBuilder")
 public <T> T read(byte[] content, Class<T> type) {...}
 ```
-In this case, methodBuilder method is going to create an instance of MethodBuilder without any type parameters.
+In this case, methodBuilder method is going to create an instance of MethodBuilder without bounded type parameters.
 This leads to the fact, that the following code will not compile (as required would be `Class<T>`, provided is `Class<String>`):
 ```
 methodBuilder()